 A motorized scooter is distinct from an e-bike as it operates on a gasoline engine and lacks pedals.
-Similar to motorcycle riders, those who intend to operate a motorized scooter are required to have both a driver's license and insurance coverage.
+Similar to motorcycle riders, those who intend to operate a motorized scooter are required to have both a driver's license and insurance for ebike coverage.

 In the event of a standard bicycle theft, your homeowners' insurance typically covers the expenses for replacement or repair.
 However, an e-bike is not a conventional bicycle.
 The price for a basic e-bike begins at over $1,000, with the average expenditure for e-bike owners being around $3,000.
 For high-end models, prices can escalate up to $12,000.
 A regular home insurance policy often falls short in covering the full costs for replacing or repairing an e-bike in cases of theft or damage.